 Cost: $19 for ages 18 and up; $10 for children 5 to 17

 Location: Harrodsburg, Kentucky

-What to do: Learn how the Kentucky Shakers lived and worked in the 1800s by exploring this 3,000-acre community.
-Activities include a 34-building village and working farm, but guests can also hike, ride horses, hop on a wagon or hayride, or learn a craft.
+What to do: Learn how the Kentucky Shakers lived and worked in the 1800s by exploring this 3,000-acre community with a 34-building village and a working farm.
+Guests can also hike, ride horses, hop on a wagon or hayride, or learn a craft.